compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step65.md

               \end{aligned}$}
 \end{prooftree}

-Now that the right-hand side of the application is a value, we can apply BETA to reduce further:
+Now that the right-hand side of the application is a value, we can apply BETA-RED to reduce further:

 \begin{prooftree}
   \AxiomC{}